 Starting his car, he turned the defrost to high.
 He slid from the front seat and scraped the layer of ice and dusting of snow from the windows.
 Finishing, he warmed his hands by the hot air furiously blowing from the car’s heater and pulled from the driveway.
 After circling his neighborhood, he widened his search, feeling alert despite his lack of sleep.
 As he drove through the city, glimpses of the little boy named Jay haunted him.
 On second glances, it was either not him or there was nothing there at all.

 On one such sighting, the little boy stopped in front of a doorway to a shop, closed for the holiday.
 He disappeared and Steve saw an elderly woman, wrapped in a pile of clothing, huddled in the doorway.
 She was curled in a ball and her head was bent inwards to ward off the freezing wind and snow.
 It would be easy to miss seeing her.
 Stopping the car, he checked her pulse.
 His heart raced.
 “Not again!”
 But, she was alive.
-He gently helped her up and poured her a cup of coffee, carrying her to his car.
+He gently picked her up and carried her to his car.
+He poured her a cup of coffee.
 Between chattering teeth, she told Steve her name was “Esther.”
 As she snuggled in the front street, sipping her coffee, he drove by a gas station and bought a container of gas.
 Driving down Main Street, he pulled his car alongside a vehicle whose windows were fogged.
 A family slept inside.
 Filling their tank, he asked them to follow.
 A blur in his periphery, a little boy walked down the street, but when he turned fully it wasn’t Jay.